 Q: Once my card is full, will a second card be issued from the farebox indicating what my remaining balance is?

 A: Please pay attention to the value left on your card.
-If the remaining balance shown on your card is being displayed toward the bottom and room to display your balance is limited, the fare box will issue a second card indicating your remaining value.
+If the area displaying your remaining balance is limited, notify the operator and the fare box will issue a second card indicating your remaining value.
 This could take up to 10 seconds to produce.